elec327/elec327.github.io/lab6/index.md

 #### Part 0: Building and programming the Thermodot PCB

-Begin by assembling your mood ring PCB and programming it with the code you developed for Lab
-3. PAY ATTENTION to the values of resistance you use with the RGB LED.
-If you make them too *big*, it may be fine when running from USB power, but cause problems when running from the battery.
+Begin by assembling your mood ring PCB and programming it with the code you developed for Lab 3.
+PAY ATTENTION to the values of resistance you use with the RGB LED.
+If you make them too **big**, it may be fine when running from USB power, but cause problems when running from the battery.

 #### Part 1: Firmware Requirements